julian-garcia/inclusion-nudges/content/blog/mandate-for-change-1.md

 One of the first steps can be to start with all are ‘opted in’ to collaborating on DEI change work.
 This is the default setting.
 This flips the collaboration to be owned by the many rather than by primarily the DEI change maker.
 Structures will need to be designed that support this collaboration, such as in job descriptions and performance management.
 Also, effective collaboration means co-creation.
 There are many paths to achieve equity, and progress will benefit from this wealth of ideas.
 Co-creation is a way that brings in key partners and increases their sense of ownership and engagement.
 The hidden barriers are reduced because people feel a part of the work and not as a target of the work.
 Here are some inspirations on ways to do this.

-* **Keep Focus on Ideas from Residents in Social Housing** on page 238 in The Inclusion Nudges Guidebook and also on page 221 in the Inclusion Nudges for Motivating Allies.
+* **Keep Focus on Ideas from Residents in Social Housing** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Motivating Allies.
-* **Activity Outline of Social Welfare Interventions** on page 247 in The Inclusion Nudges Guidebook and also on page 224 in the Inclusion Nudges for Motivating Allies.
+* **Activity Outline of Social Welfare Interventions** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Motivating Allies.
-* **Valuing Staff Contributions for Inclusive Culture** on page 414 in The Inclusion Nudges Guidebook and also on page 174 in the Inclusion Nudges for Leaders and on page 202 in the Inclusion Nudges for Talent Selection.
+* **Valuing Staff Contributions for Inclusive Culture** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Leaders and in the Inclusion Nudges for Talent Selection.

 #### **Get access to more designs to achieve your DEI initiatives**